Kode-n-Rolla/time/README.md

 python main.py
 ```

-This program allows you to set a countdown and display the current time.

 main.py - the main file in the project, where you choose the mode (countdown or current time)
 countdown.py - stopwatch code
 digit_time - display the current time